s15-coder/Task-App/README.md

 To manage the different http requests was used the library [http](https://pub.dev/packages/http/install).

-The storage libraries used where [shared_preferences](https://pub.dev/packages/shared_preferences) to store a small amount of data like tokens and theme choice.
+The storage libraries used were [shared_preferences](https://pub.dev/packages/shared_preferences) to store a small amount of data like tokens and theme choice.
 To store amounts of data bigger like the name, email, etc,  I've used the library [Hive](https://pub.dev/packages/hive), because it has some advantages over [sqflite](https://pub.dev/packages/sqflite) about readibily and complexity,.

 ### Why another app tasks?